Climate Action Q&A Surgeries

 In this Q&A surgery, participants engaged in a conversation with experts around: the barriers to EV uptake and how to overcome them; the role of government and business to accelerate the transition to electric transport; the benefits of transitioning to electric fleets; and more.
 This session formed part of the UN Global Compact Network UK Climate Forum.

 24 September, 10:00 – 10:45 BST

-In this first session we will be having a conversation on ‘Corporate Climate Action’, focusing on the challenges and practicalities of climate change for a company.
-Join this session to discuss: the challenges companies face in relation to taking action on climate change; changing behaviours and actions in companies towards climate change; climate regulation; practical ways in which to take meaningful action; and more.
+In this first session we had a conversation on ‘Corporate Climate Action’, focusing on the challenges and practicalities of climate change for a company.
+Discussed: the challenges companies face in relation to taking action on climate change; changing behaviours and actions in companies towards climate change; climate regulation; practical ways in which to take meaningful action; and more.